-- 1. Loosen the 7/16" jam nut on the belt width adjuster. - 2.
-Using a 1/8" Allen wrench, adjust the threaded set screw as needed. - NOTE: Turn the set screw in (clockwise) to increase the distance between the sheaves and out (counterclockwise) to decrease the distance. - 3.
+- 1. Install the L-wrench into the open threaded hole in the outer sheave of the clutch (see page 104).
+Turn the wrench clockwise slightly to remove pressure from the sheaves. - 2.
+Loosen the 7/16" jam nut. - 3.
+Using a 1/8" Allen wrench, turn the set screw inward (clockwise) to increase the distance between the sheaves or outward (counterclockwise) to decrease the distance. - 4.
 Tighten the jam nut.
+Remove the L-wrench and store it in the tool kit.